Children's Hospital is part of the UPMC family.

 Children's Hospital is ranked One of America's Best Children's Hospitals.

 Camp Chihopi gives patients of Children’s Hospital of Pittsburgh of UPMC who have had liver and/or intestine transplants a chance to enjoy the beautiful surroundings of the Emma Kaufmann Camp.
-The camp is surrounded by more than 200 acres of trees and mountains and has a private cove and beach on Cheat Lake.
+The camp is located on more than 200 acres of woodlands and has a private cove and beach on Cheat Lake.

 These young transplant recipients, having survived the acute stages of liver and/or intestinal transplantation, are learning to adapt and cope with their medical routines and chronic care.
 Camp provides an opportunity for these children to take additional steps toward participating in routine childhood experiences.